October 14, 2015

 As questions around glyphosate’s safety continue to rise, Monsanto remains adamant in its position that the chemical is not toxic to humans.
 With mounting public support and even with the endorsement of celebrities like singer Neil Young, movements like Gatica’s continues to gain strength.
 The company’s revenues are taking a dive and the American Academy of Pediatrics has officially cut ties with Monsanto – thanks to the mothers like Gatica speaking out to protect their children.

 As for Gatica, she continues to work with fellow mothers and activists to resist Monsanto’s advances.
-She recently organized a blockade that successfully stopped them from building a plant in the Falkland Islands.
+She recently organized a blockade that successfully stopped them from building a plant in the town of Malvinas Argentinas.
 The plant would have been the largest producer of genetically modified corn seed in South America – a seed developed to be grown with Roundup.

 Together with Mothers of Ituzaingó, Gatica is working with mothers of other Argentine communities, looking for ways to expand protections to families across the country.